Weli-Ahmed Hakim

-Weli-Ahmed Hakim (né Hakimoff; Хакимов; July 27, 1882 – November 28, 1970) was a Tatar founding member and a long-time imam of The Finnish-Islamic Congregation.
+Weli-Ahmed Hakim (né Abdulhakimoff; 27 July 1882 – 28 November 1970) was a Tatar founding member and a long-time imam of The Finnish-Islamic Congregation.
 Hakim also operated as imam in Tampere.
 Hakim was a key figure in organizing religious gatherings before a Tatar congregation was established.
-Hakim is also mentioned as a major contributor in helping Islamic theologians and Idel-Ural State refugees in Finland.
+Hakim is also mentioned as a major contributor in helping Islamic theologians and Idel-Ural State refugees in Finland, and taking a part in the forming of Tatar community in Narva, Estonia.

 Biography

-Weli-Ahmed Hakim (Wäliäxmät Xäkim) was born on July 27, 1882.
-He was from Russia, Nizhny Novgorod Governorate, a Tatar village named Olı Rbişça (Russian: Bolshoye Rybushkino).
-Hakim moved to Finland in 1914 and acquired a citizenship in 1926.
+Weli-Ahmeed Abdulhakimoff was born in the village of Olı Rbişça (Большое Рыбушкино), in the Nizhny Novgorod Governorate of the Russian Empire.
+He moved to Finland in 1914 and acquired citizenship in 1926.

 Hakim was a founding member of the Helsinki-based Tatar congregation, The Finnish-Islamic Congregation, and for decades operated as its main imam.
 The local Tatar community invited Hakim after the previous imam, Semiulla Sadretdinoff moved to Turku.
 Hakim got his imam's training in Ufa.
 He had also studied in Medina and Mecca.
 Before his vocation in Finland, Hakim was the imam in Kasimov and also for example worked as a teacher in Moscow.